Detecting and tracking drift in quantum information processors: Time-resolved tomography and benchmarking

-To address this problem we can pick a small set of candidate models and then choose between them using the \emph{Akaike information criterion} (AIC) \cite{akaike1974new}.
-For a parameterized model $\mathcal{M}$ with $k$ free parameters, the AIC score for that model is $\mathsf{AIC}(\mathcal{M}) = 2k - 2\log(\mathcal{L}_{\max})$ where $\mathcal{L}_{\max}$ is the maximum of the likelihood function for that model.
+So, if $l t_{w} \Omega(t)$ is small then the dominant frequencies in $p_l(t)$ are also necessarily frequencies in $\Omega(t)$.
+Equivalent expansions around the zero-error parameter values hold for the general process matrix model of GST --- and most other tomographic techniques use a model that is a restriction of that in GST.
+Therefore, we can use the results of the hypothesis tests on the data from sufficiently short circuits to select the frequencies for the model parameters.
+But longer circuits are more sensitive to small variations in the model parameters, so we do not want to entirely discount that data in the model selection.
+To address this problem we can pick a small set of candidate models and then choose between them using the Akaike information criterion (AIC) \cite{akaike1974new}.
+For a parameterized model $\mathcal{M}$ with $k$ free parameters, the AIC score for that model is

+where $\mathcal{L}_{\max}$ is the maximum of the likelihood function for that model.
 For a set of candidate parameterized models, the preferred model is the one with the minimum AIC score.
 Moreover, $\mathsf{AIC}(\mathcal{M}_a) -\mathsf{AIC}(\mathcal{M}_b)$ is twice the log relative likelihood of model $\mathcal{M}_b$ with respect to model $\mathcal{M}_a$, so this difference quantifies how much one model is preferred over another.
 This allows us to decide between multiple time-resolved models.